Iyanu423/projects/TEAM INBOX WEB APP/README.md

 - **Issue:** Some icons may not display correctly on certain browsers.
   - **Fix:** Clear browser cache or try using the latest version of Chrome or Firefox.

+ - **Issue:** Google chrome browser flags the site as malicious.
+  - **Fix:** Select the details option from the pop up alert and click 'visit the site anyway'.
+The site is completely malware free so you have nothng to worry about.

 ## Author